csc-training/csc-env-eff/slides/02_environment.md

 <div class="column">
 - Login nodes are used to set up jobs (and to launch them)
-- Jobs are run in the compute nodes
+- Jobs are run on the compute nodes
 - A batch job system (scheduler) is used to run and manage the jobs
-  - On CSC machines we use Slurm
+  - On CSC machines, we use Slurm
   - Other common systems include SGE and Torque/PBS
-  - Syntax is different, but basic operation is similar
+  - The syntax is different but basic operation is similar
 </div>
 <div class="column">
 ![](./img/cluster.svg){width=80%}